 Are School Bus Evacuation Drills Mandatory?

-Should my student do anything to prepare for the drills?
+Should my students do anything to prepare for the drills?

 Are evacuation drills different between Regular Buses and Special Needs Buses?

-In someways, yes.
+In some ways, yes.
 The difference is, on Special Needs Buses, the driver and assistant practice un-securing a tied down wheel chair quickly as well as practice using the wheelchair lift manually.
-They also acquaint themselves with their specific students and what the special needs are.
+They also acquaint themselves with their specific students and what their special needs are.
 This way, they will know which students will need additional help during a real evacuation.